Coordinates: Goodrich-Loomis Conservation Area, Trent Hills, Ontario Timeline: 2022 - 2025

 Re-establish the native ecology through strategic planting.

-Leverage our multifarious skill-sets to build unique, inviting infrastructure for the public to interact with the site; building bridges and contemplative seating.
+Build unique, inviting infrastructure for the public; building bridges and contemplative seating.

 Invasive Species Management.